PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Brief

-Update fuel guage with measured battery temperature.
+Update fuel gauge with measured battery temperature.

 #### Description

 In order to increase fuel gauge accuracy, you can update the fuel gauge with the battery temperature obtained from `getBatteryTemperature()` or other sources.

+Temperature mode behavior depends on board revision:
+- V1: after initialization, fuel gauge temperature is host-updated.
+- V2: after initialization, fuel gauge temperature defaults to on-IC measurement until the first call to this API or its no-arg overload, after which host-updated temperature is used.

 `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.